Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

-This watch features large and colorful numbers arranged around the edge of its pitch-black dial.
-Gold colored hands are coated with luminous paint.
+This watch features large and colourful numbers arranged around the edge of its pitch-black dial.
+Gold-coloured hands are coated with luminous paint.

 A glass window at the back provides a view of the automatic movement.
 This watch’s hardex crystal is slightly concave and reflects light attractively.

-This watch can be purchased with a white dial and with a silver colored case.
+This watch can be purchased with a white dial and with a silver-coloured case.

 Condition: New without tag or box

 Place of origin: Guangzhou, China

 Style: Casual fashion